The IGF’s staff is comprised of passionate individuals dedicated to mining for sustainable development.

-Alexandra Readhead, Technical Advisor, Tax Base Erosion and Profit Shifting
+Alexandra Readhead, Technical Advisor, Tax and Extractive Industries

-Alexandra Readhead is Technical Advisor to IGF’s program to address tax base erosion and profit shifting (BEPS) in mining.
+Alexandra Readhead is Technical Advisor on tax and Extractive Industries for the IGF.
 Her work involves designing mining sector-specific solutions to some of the most pressing BEPS challenges facing resource-rich developing countries.

 Alexandra prepares policy and administrative guidance, provides technical assistance and training, and manages partnerships with the OECD, African Tax Administration Forum, and Inter-American Center of Tax Administrations.
 She represents IGF on the UN Subcommittee for Extractive Industries Taxation.